openshift-labs/tcw/workshop/2-kube-basics/finish.md

 Congrats!!
-You've master the second level of containerized apps building.
+You've mastered the second level of containerized apps building.

 Note that via [kubectl-in-action](http://mhausenblas.info/kubectl-in-action/) you can learn even more Kubernetes CLI tricks and gather tips around debugging, RBAC, etc.